AndiOliverIon/borg/README.md

 - [x] Add scripts to custom scripts run with Borg by `borg run add`.
 Will allow to add scripts from current location
 - [x] Add lightweight idea logger with todo/done tracking (borg idea)
 - [x] Quick glance of git status on current repository
+- [x] Borg notes (notes that remains until deleted and are easy searchable)
 ---

 ## 🖧 SSH Setup for Borg on Windows Stations